captinSpeirs/Github-manual/README.md

 - GIT
 download links : https://git-scm.com/downloads

-Download git for your OS.
+Download git for your OS and install it.

 ----------------------------------
 # Now Let's git.